alysiadugan4/web-design-challenge/README.md

 The website must consist of 7 pages total, including:

-- A

-  landing page
+- A landing page containing:

-   containing:

   - An explanation of the project.
   - Links to each visualizations page.
 There should be a sidebar containing preview images of each plot, and clicking an image should take the user to that visualization.

-- Four

-  visualization pages

-  , each with:
+- Four visualization pages, each with:

   - A descriptive title and heading tag.
 - The plot/visualization itself for the selected comparison.
   - A paragraph describing the plot and its significance.

-- A

-  "Comparisons" page
+- A "Comparisons" page that:

-   that:

   - Contains all of the visualizations on the same page so we can easily visually compare them.
 - Uses a Bootstrap grid for the visualizations.
     - The grid must be two visualizations across on screens medium and larger, and 1 across on extra-small and small screens.

-- A

-  "Data" page
+- A "Data" page that:

-   that:

   - Displays a responsive table containing the data used in the visualizations.
     - The table must be a bootstrap table component.
 [Hint](https://getbootstrap.com/docs/4.3/content/tables/#responsive-tables)
     - The data must come from exporting the `.csv` file as HTML, or converting it to HTML.
 Try using a tool you already know, pandas.
-Pandas has a nifty method approprately called `to_html` that allows you to generate a HTML table from a pandas dataframe.
+Pandas has a nifty method appropriately called `to_html` that allows you to generate a HTML table from a pandas dataframe.
 See the documentation [here](https://pandas.pydata.org/pandas-docs/version/0.17.0/generated/pandas.DataFrame.to_html.html)

 The website must, at the top of every page, have a navigation menu that: